AhmedSolimanX1X/Finding-Donors-for-Charity--ML/README.md

-## This project contains three files:
+## This project contains five files:

 - `finding_donors.ipynb`: This is the main file where the research has been done
 - `finding_donors..html`: The main file in HTML .